 - Zoster (only appropriate for students over the age of 60)

-Vaccinations are available for a minimal cost to students who have not paid the Columbia Health and Related Services Fee.
-Charges may be paid to Columbia Health by cash, check, Visa, and MasterCard.
+Vaccinations are available for a cost to students who have not paid the Columbia Health and Related Services Fee.
+Charges may be paid to Columbia Health by Visa and MasterCard.

 We strongly suggest students establish care with a Columbia Health primary care provider prior to receiving vaccines.
 Contact Medical Services at 212-854-7426 in advance to ensure we can accommodate your schedule, and bring documentation of your immunization history for evaluation.